A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Multi-fidelity emulation of heavy-ion collisions

 \section{Multi-fidelity emulation of heavy-ion collisions}

-We now return to the motivating problem for multi-fidelity emulation of heavy-ion collisions.
+We now return to the motivating problem for emulation of heavy-ion collisions.
 Experiments at Brookhaven National Laboratory and the European Organization for Nuclear Research (CERN) study collisions of atomic nuclei at velocities close to the speed of light.
 The temperature and pressure that the colliding nuclei are subjected to in these collisions converts them into a plasma of subatomic particles.
-However, \textit{physical} experimentation of such collisions are very costly, requiring hundred millions of dollars in construction and operation.
-Because of this, the study of nuclear collisions has increasingly employed the use of \textit{computer} simulations, which involve complex scientific models that describe successively different stages of the collision.
+The study of nuclear collisions has increasingly employed the use of \textit{computer} simulations, which involve complex scientific models that describe successively different stages of the collision.
 Such computer experiments are then integrated with the limited physical experimental data for calibration of unknown physical parameters.
-In recent years, Bayesian inference with such multi-stage simulation models have led to novel discoveries on the properties of nuclear plasmas \citep{Bernhard:2019bmu,everett2021phenomenological,everett2021multisystem}.
-The computational cost of these simulations is considerable, however, requiring thousands of CPU hours per run over a high-dimensional parameter space.
-This presents a crucial bottleneck for a full-scale study of nuclear collisions, and emulator models are widely used to address this constraint~\citep{Novak:2013bqa, Bernhard:2015hxa, Bernhard:2019bmu, everett2021multisystem}.
+In recent years, Bayesian inference with such multi-stage simulations have led to novel discoveries on nuclear plasmas \citep{Bernhard:2019bmu,everett2021phenomenological,everett2021multisystem}.
+The computational cost of these simulations is considerable, however, requiring thousands of CPU hours per run over a high-dimensional input space.
+This presents a crucial bottleneck for a full-scale study of nuclear collisions, and emulator models are widely used to address this computational constraint~\citep{Novak:2013bqa}.